elegant-scipy/elegant-scipy/markdown/ch7.markdown

 In mathematics, our demand is called a "cost function", and the angle of the portrait the "parameter".
-In a typical optimization problem, we vary the parameters until the cost function is maximized.
-Often, we do *minimization* instead of *optimization*, i.e., try and make the cost function as small as possible.
+In a typical optimization problem, we vary the parameters until the cost function is minimized.

 Consider, e.g., the shifted parabola, $f(x) = (x - 3)**2$.
 We know
 that this function has a minimum at 3, because we can calculate the